The-w0rst/grimmbot/config/README.md

 3. Save the file.
 Any bot you run will read these values automatically.

+Bots load related API keys in a single call using `get_env_vars` from `config.settings` for cleaner code.

 Do **not** commit `setup.env` to git.
 Keep it private.

 Refer to [`../INSTALL.md`](../INSTALL.md) for instructions on installing the